tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 # Architecture

-This documents dives into the high-level architecture of AI Town and its different layers.
+This documents dives into the high-level architecture and its different layers.
 We'll first start with a brief overview and then go in-depth on each component.
-The overview should be sufficient for forking AI Town and changing game or agent behavior.
+The overview should be sufficient for forking and changing game or agent behavior.
 Read on to the deep dives if you're interested or running up against the engine's limitations.

 This doc assumes the reader has a working knowledge of Convex.
 If you're new to Convex, check out